mit-pslam/challenge-landing-page/doc/faq.md

 # Frequently Asked Questions

+**I'm having issues with python/linux packages, how can I fix this?**

+Using a conda environment to run the challenge can solve many package issues.
+Otherwise, check that your system is using the correct version and furthermore, check the requirements.txt file and see if the problem is there.
+If all else fails, try force reinstalling the specific package version using pip.

 __Something happened and FlightGoggles never closed.
 What should I do?__

 Our Python software operates by launching FlightGoggles in a subprocess.